scottwillson/dawn-patrol/README.md

 -------
 * Decompose app and unit test
 * DRY up test
-* Assert end-to-end test response more thoroughly
+* Assert integration test response more thoroughly
 * Test response body more thoroughly
 * Store normalized data
 * Store data in Postgres denormalized (should be able to fulfill any request by 1-2 selects)
-* Drop 'endToEndTest' from config
+* Drop 'integrationTest' from config
 * de-dupe DB config (migrations use separate file)
 * Add nginx
 * check for outstanding DB migrations before running tests